-For any 2020-2021 data cells with N/T values indicate that this school did not test students using the CAASPP Science.
+For any 2020-21 data cells with N/T values indicate that this school did not test students using the CAASPP for Science.

-Subject School School District District State State 2019-20 2020-21 2019-20 2020-21 2019-20 2020-21 Science (grades 5, 8 and high school) N/A NT N/A N/A 28.72
+Subject School School District District State State 2020-21 2021-22 2020-21 2021-22 2020-21 2021-22 Science (grades 5, 8 and high school) NT 5.13 28.5 29.47 is too small for statistical accuracy or to protect student privacy.

-2020-21 CAASPP Test Results in Science by Student Group
+2021-22 CAASPP Test Results in Science by Student Group

 This table displays CAASPP test results in Science by student group for students grades five, eight, and High School.
-For any data cells with N/T values indicate that this school did not test students using the CAASPP Science.
+Double dashes (--) appear in the table when the number of students is ten or less, either because the number of students in this category

 Student Group Total Enrollment Number Tested Percent Tested Percent Not Tested Percent Met or Exceeded

-All Students 60 NT NT NT NT
+All Students 93 78 83.87 16.13 5.13

-Female 25 NT NT NT NT
+Female 36 29 80.56 19.44 0

-Male 35 NT NT NT NT
+Male 57 49 85.96 14.04 8.16

-American Indian or Alaska Native 0 0 0 0 0
+American Indian or Alaska Native

-Asian 0 0 0 0 0
+Asian

-Black or African American NT NT NT NT
+Black or African American 0 0 0 0 0

-Filipino 0 0 0 0 0
+Filipino

-Hispanic or Latino 48 NT NT NT NT
+Hispanic or Latino 75 64 85.33 14.67 4.69

 Native Hawaiian or Pacific Islander 0 0 0 0 0

-Two or More Races 0 0 0 0 0
+Two or More Races

-White 11 NT NT NT NT
+White 11 8 72.73 27.27

-English Learners 13 NT NT NT NT
+English Learners 20 16 80 20 0

-Foster Youth NT NT NT NT
+Foster Youth

-Homeless 0 0 0 0 0
+Homeless

 Military 0 0 0 0 0

-Socioeconomically Disadvantaged 47 NT NT NT NT
+Socioeconomically Disadvantaged 80 67 83.75 16.25 5.97

-Students Receiving Migrant Education Services 0 0 0 0 0
+Students Receiving Migrant Education Services

-Students with Disabilities 12 NT NT NT NT
+Students with Disabilities 11 9 81.82 18.18

-2020-21 Career Technical Education Programs
+2021-22 Career Technical Education Programs

-La Sierra offers a college and career preparation program that prepares students for life beyond high school.
+La Sierra High offers a college and career preparation program that prepares students for life beyond high school.
 Programs prepare students to succeed through the development of concurrent college enrollment, effective communication, hands on practice, critical thinking and problem-solving, leadership and real world application.
 Within the CTE Pathway a sequence of courses are aligned to meet the needs of the industry requirements leading to certifications, college credit, apprenticeship and ultimately a career.
-Advisory Committees including PTO, business representatives from business community, staff, parents, and students evaluate the programs annually via survey and school wide data.
+Advisory Committees including ELAC, SSC and PTO, business representatives from the local community, staff, parents, and students evaluate the programs annually via survey and school wide data outcomes.
 All students are invited to participate in the programs regardless of their socio-economic status, ethnicity and learning abilities.
-The following CTE pathways are available for students:
+The following CTE pathways are available for students at La Sierra High: